Rico Carty: Atlanta Braves career

-Carty was traded from the Braves to the Texas Rangers for Jim Panther on October 27, 1972.
-Carty was expected to fill the role of the newly adopted designated hitter, but he batted only .232 before being traded in mid-season to the Chicago Cubs.
+Later Career

+Texas Rangers manager Whitey Herzog expected Carty to fill the role of the newly adopted designated hitter position, but after hitting for only a .203 batting average he lost his place in the lineup.
+Carty and Herzog almost got into a fistfight in June after Carty alleged that Herzog did not back him in a dispute with an umpire.
+He was hitting for only a .232 batting average with three home runs and 33 RBIs in 86 games for the Rangers when the Chicago Cubs acquired him on waivers on August 13.

 While with the Cubs, he had a personality clash with star third baseman Ron Santo, leading the team to trade Carty to the Oakland Athletics one month later.
 After a combined .229 batting average for the three teams, Carty was released by the Athletics in December 1973, and it seemed as if his career might be over.

-In 1974, Carty signed to play with the Cafeteros de Córdoba in the Mexican Baseball League.
-In August 1974, the Cleveland Indians signed him to be their designated hitter.
-Carty's career was rejuvenated with Cleveland, posting a .308 batting average with 64 RBIs in the 1975 season and improving to a .310 batting average with 83 RBIs in 1976.
-In 1977, his batting average dropped to .280, but he still drove in 80 runs.
+In 1974, Carty signed to play with the Cafeteros de Córdoba in the Mexican Baseball League where he hit .354 with 11 home runs and 72 RBIs in 112 games, attracting the attention of the Cleveland Indians, who were involved in a tight pennant race.
+The Indians signed Carty to be their designated hitter on August 17, 1974 and he finished the season with a .363 batting average in 33 games.
+Carty's career was rejuvenated in Cleveland, posting a .308 batting average with 64 RBIs in the 1975 season and improving to a .310 batting average while leading the team with 83 RBIs in 1976.
+In 1977, he was fined by Indians manager Frank Robinson for insubordination after the two men had an altercation in the team dugout on June 6.
+Carty's batting average dropped to .280 in 1977, but he still led the team with 80 runs batted in.

-The Indians traded Carty to the Toronto Blue Jays for Dennis DeBarr on March 15, 1978.
-His time with the Blue Jays lasted five months before he was sent to the Oakland Athletics for Willie Horton and Phil Huffman on August 15, 1978.
-At the age of 39, he hit for a combined .282 average with 31 home runs and 99 RBIs.
-After being granted free agency in November 1978, he signed a contract to play for the Blue Jays, hitting .256 with 12 home runs and 55 RBIs in 132 games before retiring at the end of 1979 at the age of 40.
+When the Indians acquired Willie Horton, Carty became expendable and was traded to the Toronto Blue Jays for Dennis DeBarr on March 15, 1978.
+His time with the Blue Jays lasted five months before he was traded to the Oakland Athletics for Willie Horton and Phil Huffman on August 15, 1978.
+At the age of 39, he had his last productive season, hitting for a .282 average with 31 home runs and 99 RBIs between the two teams.
+Carty’s 31 home runs were his career high and set a new record at the time for designated hitters.
+After being granted free agency in November 1978, he signed a contract to play for the Blue Jays, hitting .256 with 12 home runs and 55 RBIs in 132 games.
+On August 6, 1979, Carty hit the 200th home run of his career, becoming the oldest player in MLB history to reach the milestone.
+He was unconditionally released by the Blue Jays on March 29, 1980, although he continued to work for the Blue Jays as a Latin American scout.